 BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

-The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for new users betting on Sunday's Seattle vs New England showdown.
-This welcome offer provides bonus bets back if your first wager loses, making it an ideal opportunity to bet on the Big Game.
-New customers can explore various sportsbook promos available as of Saturday, Feb.
-7.
+The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for Sunday's Seattle vs New England showdown.
+New users can claim this welcome offer and receive bonus bets back if their first wager loses.
+This promotion highlights the best sportsbook promos available for Feb.
+8.

 How the BetMGM bonus code works for Seattle vs New England betting